 Click here for Paul Brennan discussing defamation with Phil Dobbie of Btalk Australia.

 Generally, defamers do not defame people who they think will punch them in the mouth.
-So too, if you have the option of frightening people by using threats or just your unpleasant manner you do not need to demean yourself by resorting to defamation.
-This is why the Mafia is not big on defamation; in fact they go out of their way to be nice to you up to the point of you being garotted from the back seat of your car.
+So if you ever have the option of frightening people by using threats or just your unpleasant manner, you do not need to demean yourself by resorting to defamation.
+This is why the Mafia is not big on defamation; in fact they go out of their way to be nice to you up to the point of garotting you from the back seat of your car.

 A problem arises when you lack sufficient evidence of being defamed.
 For instance, there is the often alcohol-fuelled “I was only joking” insult, which grows into a whispering campaign that has proved so popular in clubs over the years.